distillpub/post--multimodal/src/paper.md

 <Svelte component={MarginNeuronsAfrica} container={<div className="margin-diagram" />} />

-In fact, in early explorations it quickly became clear these neurons knew more about Africa than the authors.
+In fact, in early explorations it quickly became clear these neurons “know” more about Africa than the authors.
 For example, one of the first feature visualizations of the South African regional neuron drew the text “Imbewu”, which we learned was a South African TV drama.
 [Learning new things from neural networks is one of the dreams of interpretability, so we were excited to look into this more??]

 We chose the East Africa neuron for more careful investigation, again using a conditional probability plot.
-It fires most strongly for flags, country names, and other strong national associations.<d-footnote>This also includes images of website TLDs, cell service providers, television networks, and maps.</d-footnote> Surprisingly, the medium strength activations -- the much more common case<d-footnote>exponential</d-footnote>-- have a significantly different distribution and seems to be mostly about ethnicity.
+It fires most strongly for flags, country names, and other strong national associations.<d-footnote>This also includes images of website TLDs, cell service providers, television networks, and maps.</d-footnote> Surprisingly, the medium strength activations — the much more common case<d-footnote>Neuron activations tend to follow an exponential distribution in their tails, a point that was made to us by Brice Menard.
+This means that strong activations are more common than you’d expect in a Gaussian (where the tail decays at exp(-x^2)), but are much less common than weaker activations.</d-footnote> — have a significantly different distribution and seems to be mostly about ethnicity.
 Perhaps this is because ethnicity is implicit in all images of people, providing weak evidence for a region, while features like flags are far less frequent, but provide strong evidence when they do occur.
 This is the first neuron we've studied closely with a distinct regime change between medium and strong activations.

 import RegionalConditional from './pages/regions/regionalConditional'

 <RegionalConditional neuron={1317} />

+<Todo to="Nick" value={6}>change order to match activation value</Todo>

 We also looked at the activations of the other two Africa neurons.
-We suspect they have interesting differences beyond their detection of different country names and flags -- why else would the model dedicate three neurons -- but we lacked the cultural knowledge to appreciate their subtleties.
+We suspect they have interesting differences beyond their detection of different country names and flags — why else would the model dedicate three neurons — but we lacked the cultural knowledge to appreciate their subtleties.

 <h3 id="feature-properties">
 Feature properties
 </h3>

-<Todo to="Chris" value={6}>Can we tighten this a bunch with even more aggressive footnotes?</Todo>
+<Todo to="Chris" value={4}>Can we tighten this a bunch with even more aggressive footnotes?</Todo>

 So far, we’ve looked at particular neurons to give a sense of the kind of features that exist in CLIP models.
 It's worth noting several properties that either warrant emphasis or might be missed in the discussion of individual features: